 Eric Adriaans is a Canadian writer and poet.
-Adriaans was born at the Belleville General Hospital in 1969 and has since lived-in or visited most regions of his home Province of Ontario.
-If a major Ontario highway goes there, Adriaans probably has, too.
-He resides with his family in a historic (c.
+He was born in the General Hospital of Belleville, Ontario in 1969 and has since lived-in or explored most regions of his home province.
+If a major Ontario highway goes there Adriaans probably has, too.
+He currently resides with his family in a historic (c.
 1910) red brick home located in St. Thomas, Ontario.

 Poetry and Poetics

 Adriaans studied psychology and poetics at Carleton University (1988-1995) where he achieved a combined Bachelor’s Degree (English Literature and Psychology).
 His focus at the time was British poetry of the 18th and 19th centuries.

 In the early 1990s, his primary poetic interests were sonnet and haiku forms.
 His early poetic influences included William Wordsworth, William Blake, Kobyashi Issa, George Herbert, John Donne, S.T.
 Coleridge and Al Purdy.

 Writing allows me to work out my thoughts and try on new ways to communicate.
 In my poetry, I’ve explored what I think may be new rhyme structures while retaining a deep respect and appreciation for highly formalized structures like sonnets or haiku.
 I suppose it is the challenge of expressing an idea or creating an image within a pre-determined structure that appeals to me.
 So often people think they want to do something that is “outside the box” when they may not even know what they can do inside the box.